DasanProject/ClothsChain/ClothChain/src/main/webapp/vendors/Flot/API.md

 }
 ```

-You can control how the ticks look like with "tickDecimals", the
+You can control how the ticks look like with "tickDoubles", the
-number of decimals to display (default is auto-detected).
+number of Doubles to display (default is auto-detected).

 Alternatively, for ultimate control over how ticks are formatted you can
 provide a function to "tickFormatter".
 The function is passed two